intel/lms/README.md

 Messages with level DEBUG and up are logged by default.
 Use UNS/windows_scripts/lms_enable_logging_severity.bat script to set desired log level.

 LMS service should be restarted to pick up a new log level.

+## Watchdog

+The LMS on Linux contains a watchdog ticker service which ticks an AMT watchdog.
+This service uses device /dev/iamt_watchdog.
+Udev script (70-mei-wdt.rules) creates alias named 'iamt_watchdog' for watchdog device with identity 'iamt_wdt'.

+The service ticks watchdog if the AMT is provisioned and the mentioned alias is accesible to it.
+Ensure that the device alias exists to enable watchdog tick.
+Remove the device alias to stop watchdog tick by LMS.

+Note: Ubuntu-base systems blacklist watchdog kernel modules if no watchdog ticker running.
+One should unblacklist mei-wdt module manually.